Arman2337/-Fundamentals-of-JavaScript-for-MERN/Assignment_2/README.md

 A utility to track and analyze expenses using asynchronous programming and error handling.
 It includes functions to add expenses, calculate total expenses, filter expenses by date range, and fetch an expense report asynchronously.

 ## Files
-src/expenseTracker/tracker.js: Contains the implementation of the expense tracker functions.
+- src/expenseTracker/tracker.js: Contains the implementation of the expense tracker functions.

-src/expenseTracker/testTracker.js: Contains test cases for the expense tracker functions.
+- src/expenseTracker/testTracker.js: Contains test cases for the expense tracker functions.

-## Functions
+### Functions
-addExpense(description, amount, date):
+## 1 addExpense(description, amount, date):

-Adds a new expense to the array.
+* Adds a new expense to the array.

-Validates amount as a positive number and date as a valid Date object.
+* Validates amount as a positive number and date as a valid Date object.

-totalExpenses():
+## 2 totalExpenses():

-Calculates the total amount spent using reduce().
+* Calculates the total amount spent using reduce().

-filterByDateRange(startDate, endDate):
+## 3 filterByDateRange(startDate, endDate):

-Filters expenses within a specific date range.
+* Filters expenses within a specific date range.

-fetchExpenseReport():
+## 4 fetchExpenseReport():

-Simulates fetching an expense report asynchronously using a Promise.
+* Simulates fetching an expense report asynchronously using a Promise.

 ## Example Usage